eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/page_adoption-view.md

 ### Customer Journey “PCF Calculation”

-This customer journey describes the calculation of a [CX Rulebook-compliant PCF](https://catena-x.net/fileadmin/user_upload/Standard-Bibliothek/Archiv/Update_Standard_PDF_Feb._2023/1_Sustainability_v1.0/CX_-_0029_PCF_Rulebook_UseCaseSustainability_v_1.0.0.pdf), with some of the required data obtained via the Catena-X network.
+This customer journey describes the calculation of a PCF as compliant with the Catena-X PCF Rulebook ([CX-0029](https://catena-x.net/de/standard-library)), with some of the required data obtained via the Catena-X network.

 ![PCF Calculation](resources/adoption-view/PCFCalculation.png)